acidstout/spaceshooter/README.md

 # Overkill - A retro space shooter
 A simple space shooter based on the WADE game engine.
+Separated in five tiers with increasing difficulty and different enemies.
+The huge one in tier five is very strong.
+Hint: try to avoid flying into asteroids.

 ## Features
-- Retro graphics
+- Beautiful retro graphics
 - Parallax starfield background
-- Multiple enemy types with different strength
+- Multiple enemy types with different strength and fire rate
 - Basic health, score and level logic
 - Per-pixel collision logic